lucentcosmos/HoeffdingTree/README.md

 _Note_: We started integrating this code into QMiner.

+**Note** [12 May 2014]: I will no longer maintain this repository.
+As of now the learner will be availble through [QMiner](http://qminer.ijs.si/).
+I _might_ clean up the code so others can use it, but I believe it will be much, much nicer when exposed through QMiner Javascript API.
+It will be easy to use, assume zero C++ knowledge, require no recompilation, etc. See [QMiner documentation](https://github.com/qminer/qminer/wiki/JavaScript) for details.

 ## Simple usage example
 Configuration file describes data stream.
 Below is a simple config example.
 ```